-A ketogenic diet is when you eliminate carbohydrates entirely or eat them in very small amounts; the main macronutrient is dietary fat, usually 70 to 75 percent of total calories.
+A ketogenic diet is when you eliminate carbohydrates entirely or eat a very low-carb diet; the main macronutrient is dietary fat, usually 70 to 75 percent of total calories.
 The rest of the diet is broken down into 20 to 25 percent protein and 5 percent carbohydrates.
-On the ketogenic diet, a typical breakfast might be an egg over a bed of leafy greens with 3 tablespoons of olive oil, half an avocado, and a quarter-cup blueberries.
+On the keto diet, a typical breakfast might be an egg over a bed of leafy greens with 3 tablespoons of olive oil, half an avocado, and a quarter-cup blueberries.
 Lunch or dinner might be roasted salmon, an arugula salad with olive oil and almond slivers, and avocado.

 The diet was originally designed in the 1920s by physicians as a way to treat epilepsy.
 More recently, some oncologists have used the diet to starve cancerous cells that reportedly thrive on sugar.
 Most of the individuals I recommend it for in my practice are struggling with weight loss or poor blood-sugar control.
 Others simply want to optimize their lean body mass.
 Studies have shown that this diet is effective not only for losing weight but for maintaining an ideal weight as well.